Please check this page regularly throughout the academic year for the latest information and guidance for MSc and MRes students.

 Find out more about Wellbeing Services here.

-Autumn Term tests on Economics modules will all take place online via Moodle or Questionmark Perception.
+Tests on Economics MSc modules will all take place online via Moodle.
 Your January and May exams will also be online via the Alternative Exam Portal (AEP), and you will find guidance on this system in the questions that follow.
+Please note that we are not using a 24 hour window for exams in 2021/22.

 Please use AEP and Exam questions here.